 Holding companies are a common feature of Canadian estate planning.
-They are often used to hold investment assets, including US securities and certain other US situs assets to protect against exposure to US estate tax, to defer tax on active business income where shares of an active business are held by the holding company, to split income, including in conjunction with use of a family trust, for asset protection and retirement planning.
+They are often used to hold investment assets, including US securities and certain other US situs assets to protect against exposure to US estate tax, to defer tax on active business income where shares of an active business are held by the holding company, to split income, including in conjunction with use of a family trust, and for asset protection and retirement planning.

 Potential tax advantages of holding companies

 The utility of an investment holding company to earn investment income at a lower tax rate than if earned personally will depend on changing tax rates, which historically have at certain times offered tax advantages and at other times have been neutral and less advantageous.